Podcasts and Capital

 I’m particularly worried about overcapitalization.

-When investors pour $1 billion+ into a podcast ecosystem that didn’t have $1 billion in total revenue last year, that's a problem.
-They're hoping their money will add fuel to the fire, and supercharge podcasting's slow and steady growth.
+When investors pour $1 billion or more into a podcast ecosystem that didn’t generate $1 billion in total revenue last year, that's a problem.
+They're hoping their money will add fuel to the fire and supercharge podcasting's slow and steady growth.

-• Capital is centralized with mega-corporations who try to grab as much market share as they can.
+• Capital is centralized in mega-corporations that strive to capture as much market share as possible.

 • As a result, small, indie companies are acquired or have to shut down (because they can't compete).

-• In the short term, it's good for creators: productions get funded.
-But, when the bubble bursts, the creator/producer economy implodes.
+• In the short term, it's beneficial for creators: productions get funded.
+But when the bubble bursts, the creator/producer economy implodes.
 People lose their jobs.
-Media companies who were feeding on investor dollars close shop.
+Media companies that were feeding on investor dollars close shop.

 Quibi is the perfect case study for overcapitalization.
 Founded by Jeffrey Katzenberg and Meg Whitman as a Netflix competitor, they quickly attracted funding and talent.

-They ended up injecting $1.75 billion into the entertainment industry.
-But that kind of capitalization doesn’t do anyone any good if the business model isn't sustainable.
+They injected over $1.75 billion into the entertainment industry.
+However, that kind of capitalization doesn’t benefit anyone if the business model isn't sustainable.
 Quibi failed and was sold off for less than $100 million.

-Shows were canceled, people lost their jobs, creative dreams were dashed.
+Shows were canceled, people lost their jobs, and creative dreams were dashed.

 Quit trying to make the YouTube of podcasting